Get Started with Falcon Foundry

 • Workflows and Real Time Response (RTR) Scripts: Build workflow templates to use in your apps and add RTR custom scripts.

 There’s a lot to explore and absorb!
 I’ll be writing about how to use these features in upcoming blog posts.
 If you’re just getting started with Foundry, I’m on this journey with you, so please let me know if you have questions or issues.
-I’d be happy to help!
+I am here to assist!

 If you’d like to view the code created in this tutorial, please see @CrowdStrike/foundry-quickstart on GitHub.